 It’s a joy and privilege to be able to serve the Lord in ministry but it has its challenges.
 And those challenges can impact our marriages.
 How can we ensure we stay well connected and support each other as couples?
-How do we have hard conversations together, particularly when it’s about ministry?
-How does a wife tell her husband she feels neglected and over-looked, when surely, we are meant to sacrifice our needs for the sake of the kingdom and the gospel?
+How do we have hard conversations with one another, particularly when it’s about ministry?
+How do we share openly and honestly about the real and raw struggles of balancing sacrificial service for God’s Kingdom with sacrificial service of our spouse and family?

-Keith and Sarah Condie have been married for over thirty-five years and been in ministry for most of that time.
-They have developed a five-session course called “Building a Safe & Strong Marriage” that blends the wisdom of the Bible with key marriage research.
-They have had to have some hard conversations together which have helped them build resilience in their marriage.
+Keith and Sarah Condie have been married for over thirty-seven years, and have been in ministry for most of that time.
+So they know what it’s like to have those hard conversations!
+But they also know that those conversations have helped build resilience in their marriage.

 Term 1 2019 | Sneaky Sins | Kate Snell

 Some sins are sneakier than others.
 Envy and gluttony are like that.
 They express themselves in different ways but have the same result.
 Sometimes they make us feel momentarily better.
 Sometimes they leave us feeling discontent.
 We’ll explore how these sins sneak up on us, how they hinder our ability to minister and how we can trust God when we feel insecure or inadequate.

 Term 2 2019 | Love, Tears and Autism |Cecily Paterson.